Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

 ### Deploying Cilium

-The last step is now to deploy Cilium using a Helm Release use the Cilium documentation or the Cilium Package documentation for the comprehensive configuration options
+The final step is to deploy Cilium to our AKS cluster.
+We'll accomplish this using a Helm release, which provides a streamlined way to install and manage applications on Kubernetes.
+For detailed configuration options, consult the Cilium documentation or the Cilium package documentation<sup>[7](#sources)</sup>.

 > [!CAUTION]
 > As stated in the Cilium documentation, make sure that you set a cluster pool IPAM pod cidr that does not overlap with the service CIDR of the AKS through the `ipam.operator.clusterPoolIPv4PodCIDRList option`.